 I breathe in the fresh air around me deeply and consciously one last time and continue my journey down the mountain back toward my new home.

-Over these last few years, many of us have been searching for our sense of home, our place and sense of belonging in this ever changing landscape and world.
+Over these last few years, many of us have been searching for our sense of home, our place, and sense of belonging in this ever-changing landscape and world.
 Many, like myself, have felt for some time now like they don’t belong in the systems and structures this world is built upon.
-Maybe, you also feel like your sense of home and place of belonging is a lot more simpler than we ever believed it needed to be prior to these last few years.
+Maybe, you also feel like your sense of home and place of belonging is a lot simpler than you ever believed it needed to be prior to these last few years.

 With all the global changes at play, we may have been wondering where we belong now.
 Where is our sense of home these days?
 Do we belong in this city or that one?
 Do we even belong in the city at all?

 Surely not, my own soul says.
-Following the subtle knowing and nudges of this desire, I relocated myself to the serenity of nature’s medicinal mountains and healing forests just one month ago.
+Following the subtle knowing and nudges of this desire, I relocated myself to the serenity of nature’s medicinal mountains and healing forests just a few months ago.
 I’m still finding my roots, maybe for the first time ever in my life.
 These roots aren’t a physical home though.
 They are my body.
 My roots that I hope to remember in my own being and take that safety with me wherever I go.

-Maybe, just maybe, it’s the weight of all the lives that’s come before us.
-All of our own prior self’s lives included in that.
+Maybe, just maybe, it’s the weight of all the lives that have come before us.
+All of our own prior selves live included in that.
 The unfelt joy.
 The unexpressed grief.
 The unacknowledged anger.
 The unembodied wisdom.
-The unexpressed pain, sorrow and suffering.
+The unexpressed pain, sorrow, and suffering.

 These times of transformation and often great challenge are here for us.
 Here to help us let go of the resistance we carry to love.
 Love and resistance are simultaneously interwoven, after all.
 As we release the resistance to what is, more love can enter.
 Maybe, not right at once.
 Maybe, it oozes in like honey, slowly and meticulously finding the nooks and crannies where it has been withheld.